tjrocha/rdfModelOutputDashboard/README.md

 <BR>[shinyapps.io](https://jrocha.shinyapps.io/rdfModelOutputDashboard/)

 # Instructions
 <BR>1.
-Select a model from the top-most drop down box.
-Currently in BETA TESTING phase so only testing RDF files for MTOM and CRSS have been uploaded to the server.
-The option to upload your own RDF file has not been programmed yet.
+Select a model from the top-most drop down box or click on 'Choose File' to select and upload an RDF file.
+The current file size limit is 30MB while in the beta testing phase.
 <BR>2.
 Once a model has been selected another drop down box will be populated with the slot names present in the selected model RDF file.
 You may click on the drop-down box to specify a slot to select or you may type in partial names to filter the available slots in the list.
 The crop-down box may take a few seconds to generate.
 <BR>3.
 Once a model and a slot has been selected, you may now view charts and data in their respective sections via the sidebar.
 You may change your selections at any time.